ansys/pymechanical/doc/source/getting_started/running_mechanical.rst

 You can connect to a Mechanical session from the same host or from an external host.

-Assuming that Mechanical is running locally at the default IP address (127.0.0.1) on the default port (10000), you would connect to it with:
+Assuming that Mechanical is running locally at the default IP address (127.0.0.1) on the default port (10000), you would use this code to connect to it:

 .. code::